Calcio storico fiorentino: Rules

 Matches last 50 minutes and are played on a field covered in sand, twice as long as it is wide (approximately 100 × 50 m).
 A white line divides the field into two identical squares, and a goal net runs the width of each end.

 Each team has 27 players and no substitutions are allowed for injured or expelled players.
 The teams are made up of four datori indietro (goalkeepers), three datori innanzi (fullbacks), five sconciatori (halfbacks) and 15 innanzi or corridori (forwards).
 The captain and standard bearer's tent sits at the center of the goal net.
-They do not actively participate in the game, but can organise their teams and occasionally act as caccas (referees), mainly to calm down their players or to stop fights.
+They do not actively participate in the game, but can organise their teams and occasionally act as referees, mainly to calm down their players or to stop fights.

-The referee and the six linesmen officiate the match in collaboration with the judge commissioner, who remains off the field.
+The referee proper and the six linesmen officiate the match in collaboration with the judge commissioner, who remains off the field.
 The referee, above everyone else, is the master of the field, and is responsible for making sure the game runs smoothly, stepping into the field only to maintain discipline and reestablish order when fights occur.